aizawalab/neurobio/content/en/authors/admin/_index.md

 # - Visitors
 ---

 Dr. Aizawa is the Professor of the Department of Neurobiology, Graduate School of Biomedical and Health Sciences, Hiroshima University.
 After training as a psychiatrist, Dr. Aizawa completed his Ph.D in Neuroanatomy at Chiba University.
 He joined Hitoshi Okamoto’s lab in RIKEN Brain Science Institute as a research scientist as well as deputy lab head and found evolutionarily conserved habenular pathways in vertebrate brain.
 He moved to the study on a role of the habenula in depression at Tokyo Medical and Dental University and Hiroshima University.
 His research interests include the molecular machinery underlying the pathophysiology of psychiatric and neurologic disorders.

+We usually hold the weekly meeting on Friday for the journal club and progress report.
+In addition, neuroscience textbook is also dsicussed to help the beginners to learn the basics periodically, which we call neuroscience club.

+If you are interested in joining our lab or collaborative project, please feel free to contact us via [[Contact]](#contact)

 [Researchmap](https://researchmap.jp/haizawa/?lang=en)